Skip to Page Content

 7.1 Reciprocity

-7.1.1 These regulations provide two distinct routes for an individual already licensed in another state to obtain a reciprocal permit to practice in this State.
-Individuals may qualify for a reciprocal permit to practice as described in 24 Del.C. §109 (substantial equivalency) or as described in Section 108(c)(2) and subsection 7.2 below.
-Individuals with a principal place of business in another state may offer or render services in this state pursuant to substantial equivalence (see 24 Del.C. §109).
+7.1.1 This regulation provides 2 distinct routes for an individual already licensed in another state to obtain a reciprocal permit to practice in Delaware.
+Individuals may qualify for a reciprocal permit to practice as described in 24 Del.C. §109 (substantial equivalency) or as described in Section 108(c)(2) and subsection 7.2 of this regulation.
+Individuals with a principal place of business in another state may offer or render services in Delaware pursuant to substantial equivalence (see 24 Del.C. §109).

 7.1.2 If the substantial equivalency standard set out in 24 Del.C. §109 is not applicable, the Board shall issue a reciprocal permit to practice to the holder of a certificate, license or permit issued by another state provided that the applicant meets each of the following requirements: